-- Canvas pupils' views on the extent and nature of bullying and cyber-bullying; - Ensure pupils know how to express worries and anxieties about bullying both in and out of School; this includes ensuring they know who to tell.
+- Celebrate our pupils' differences; - Canvas pupils' views on the extent and nature of bullying and cyber-bullying; - Ensure pupils know how to express worries and anxieties about bullying both in and out of School; this includes ensuring they know who to tell.
 It is more important to report an incident, than to worry about who exactly to tell; - Ensure all pupils are aware of the range of sanctions which may be applied against those engaging in bullying (see the School's Behaviour Policy).
 More so that pupils work within an environment of good behaviour and respect, with helpful examples set by staff, older pupils and celebration of success;

-- Ensure pupils are clear about the part they can play to prevent bullying including when they find themselves as bystanders; - Publicise the details of help lines and websites; - Offer support to pupils who have been bullied; - Work with pupils who have been bullying in order to address the problems they have.
+- Ensure pupils are clear about the part they can play to prevent bullying including when they find themselves as bystanders, outsiders or defenders; - Publicise the details of help lines and charities who support children; - · Offer support to pupils who have been bullied; - Work with pupils who have been bullying in order to address the problems they have.